 The “crisis story” method offers many techniques for keeping the story fresh and interesting for the audience.
 One of them is energy-based.

 A well-written crisis can be extreme – ”high-energy”.
 It may involve unbearable tension or violent action.
 But a scene can also be quiet, low-key, and still qualify as a bonafide crisis, because what’s really needed for creating the crisis is simply the parity of forces, locked in a temporary stalemate.

-To reflect this flexibility in designing dramatic situations, Chinese storytelling distinguishes between “cold crisis” Leng Guazi (冷關子) – a low-key, quiet, internal, indirect conflicting situation; ”hot crisis” Re Guazi (热關子) – open, direct, violent, high-intensity, bombastic crisis – or anything in-between.
+To reflect this flexibility in designing dramatic situations, Chinese storytelling distinguishes between “cold crisis” Leng Guanzi (冷關子) – a low-key, quiet, internal, indirect conflicting situation; ”hot crisis” Re Guanzi (热關子) – open, direct, violent, high-intensity, bombastic crisis – or anything in-between.

 If used consistently throughout the story, these “energy levels” can define its style.

 For example, an entire story could be quiet and low-key – and its style would be referred to as Leng Shu (冷书) – ”a cold story”.